Jiefei-Wang/gpuMagic/README.md

 This package provide an easy way to access the power of the GPU using the familar R language.
 Since it is still under development, I can promise you that a lot of bugs is hidden somewhere and waiting to surprise someone.

 Before you start to use the package, please make sure you have the CUDA toolkit installed.
 Even though the package using openCL as the background language, the current makevars only support CUDA path.
-If you have the other openCL platform, you need to customize the makevars to compile the files.
+If you have another openCL platform, you need to customize the makevars to compile the files.

 After installed the package, here is an example about how to use gpu to compute the matrix multiplication: